USTA LOCAL REGULATIONS: WESTCHESTER & ROCKLAND COUNTIES

 Any team that creates an invalid match must play at least one court on the scheduled date in order to be eligible for advancement to post-season play.
 A team that forfeits enough courts to create an invalid match without just cause may be penalized to the extent that all matches for the season will be considered null and void when determining team standings if it affects final flight standings for the team receiving the default; the team members may not be allowed to participate in league play the following season.
 The Local League Coordinator has final discretion in rescheduling of matches.

-13. Players are allowed one three-minute medical timeout as needed.
+15. Players are allowed one three-minute medical timeout as needed.
 If the injury involves bleeding, up to 10 minutes may be taken to stop the bleeding.
+Players are also only allowed one bathroom break per match if needed.

 A specific time ending device must be agreed upon prior to the beginning of the match.
 If an alarm is being used, the device should be set with an audible sound clear to all players.
 When the sound goes off, play stops even if the players are in the middle of the point.